|

 created, and subsequently updated, by Gerry Anderson.
 Interesting

-concepts here.... a spoof take-off of the 1956 sci-fi classic
+a spoof take-off of the 1956 sci-fi classic film 'Forbidden

-rock'n'roll, a leading character who has the same name as the
+leading character who has the same name

-it all works on stage - a huge success.
+Somehow it all works on stage - a huge success.

-new female Science Officer who abandons ship when the spacecraft
+joined by a new female Science Officer, Gloria, who abandons

-on an uncharted planet called D'illyria.
-A face appears on their
+storm.
+The ship crash-lands on an uncharted planet called D'illyria.

 Ariel reports that the Science Officer is on her way to the